actions-on-packages/.github/README.md

 - Install GH CLI extenstion for new release experience https://github.com/actions-on-packages/gh-action-release.
 Installation instructions are available on the cli extension repo.

   - This new release experience enforces the semantic versioning for action releases by auto-generating tag_name based the changetype (valid values are `major/minor/patch`) provided.
 This enforcement helps in tag immutability and avoids re-tagging of new releases with existing tag_name, and follows the widely popular [Semver](https://semver.org) guidelines :g for genrating release tags.
+  - If your previous releases, didnot follow semver compliance for tagging, the next release through this experience parses the latest release tag and generates subsequent semver compliant tag.

 -   This extension requires few additional metadata while creating new releases, below is the command FYI,